 What is meant by the outlier?

-In statistics, an outlier is a data point which is far away from the normal range of observations.
-An outlier may be due to variability in the measurement or it may indicate experimental error; the latter are sometimes excluded from the data set.
+In statistics, an outlier is a data point that is far away from the normal range of observations.
+An outlier may be due to variability in the measurement or it may indicate the experimental error; the latter are sometimes excluded from the data set.

 Should we remove outliers or not?

 It is not always required to remove outliers, depending upon the business problem, business requirement.
 We as machine learning engineers decide whether we should remove outliers or not.

 Suppose we have a dataset of weight and the normal range of people’s weight is 30-70, but there are few 15-20 people who have weight more than 100.
 So in this case we can’t treat these values as an outlier, since they are actual/real values.
 We can drop outliers in a dataset of people’s favorite tv shows, but we can’t remove outliers when we have a dataset about credit card fraud.
 It is up to your common sense and observation whether you should remove it or not.